 - The number of paths through the network from the SAN Volume Controller nodes to a host must not exceed 8.
-Configurations in which this number is exceeded are unsupported. - Each SAN Volume Controller node has four ports and each I/O group has two SAN Volume Controller nodes.
-Therefore, without any zoning, the number of paths to a VDisk would be 8 × the number of host ports. - This rule exists to limit the number of paths that must be resolved by the multipathing device driver.
+Configurations in which this number is exceeded are not supported. - Each node has four ports and each I/O group has two nodes.
+Therefore, without any zoning, the number of paths to a VDisk would be $8 \times$ the number of host ports. - This rule exists to limit the number of paths that must be resolved by the multipathing device driver.